cypherstack/libxmr/example/README.md

 # libxmr_example

 Demonstrates how to use the libxmr plugin.
+Run `flutter run` in this directory to run the example.

 ## Getting Started